Study of Critical Dynamics in Fluid via Molecular Dynamics in Canonical Ensemble: Introduction

+where $L$ is the linear dimension of the system and $z$ is a dynamic critical exponent.
+While in the static critical phenomena, the problem of critical slowing down can be significantly reduced via a smart choice of ensemble (with smaller value of $z$ ), in dynamics this is not possible.
+The liberty in statics stems from the robust universality of static critical phenomena.

-For the computational study of critical dynamics using microscopic models, one carries out molecular dynamics (MD) \cite{frenkel,allen,rapaport} simulations.
-Typically one considers microcanonical ensemble (constant N, V, E, which are respectively the number of particles, confining volume and energy) where requirements of hydrodynamics are satisfied.
+For the computational study of critical dynamics in fluids, using microscopic models, one typically carries out molecular dynamics (MD) \cite{frenkel,allen,rapaport} simulations.
+Usually one considers the microcanonical ensemble (constant N, V, E, which are respectively the total number of particles, confining volume and energy) where requirements of hydrodynamics are satisfied.
 However, as seen in Eq. (\ref{tau}), close to the critical point, overwhelmingly long simulation runs are required to avoid finite-size effects even at a moderate level.
-In such a situation, control of temperature ($T$) in NVE ensemble becomes problematic.
-This calls for study of fluid critical dynamics in canonical (NVT) ensemble where, instead of $E$, $T$ is kept constant.
-Note here that for the studies of static quantities, such long runs can be avoided by smart choice of ensembles.
-This liberty stems from the robust universality of static critical phenomena.
+In such a situation, control of temperature ($T$) in the NVE ensemble becomes problematic.
+A representative case for temperature drift in microcanonical runs has been shown in Fig. 1.
+Drift of such magnitude is acceptable in the normal region of the parameter space, i.e., far away from any phase transition.
+However, close to the critical point, where one focuses on quantifying singular behavior, this becomes problematic.
+This calls for the study of fluid critical dynamics in canonical (NVT) ensemble where, instead of $E$, $T$ is kept constant.

-Various thermostats \cite{allen,frenkel} are used to maintain temperature in MD simulations in NVT ensemble, e.g., Andersen thermostat (AT), Langevin thermostat (LT), Nos\'{e}-Hoover thermostat (NHT), dissipative particle dynamics thermostat (DPDT), etc. Even though all the above mentioned thermostats control the temperature of the system well, only few are useful for calculation of transport properties.
-Crucial tests of such usefulness of a thermostat lie in nontrivial phenomena like phase transition dynamics which is the objective of this paper.
+Various thermostats \cite{frenkel,allen} are used to maintain temperature in MD simulations in NVT ensemble, e.g. Andersen thermostat (AT), Langevin thermostat (LT), Nos\'{e}-Hoover thermostat (NHT), dissipative particle dynamics thermostat (DPDT), etc. Even though most of the thermostats are useful in controlling the temperature of the system, only a few are appropriate for the calculation of transport properties in fluids.
+Crucial tests of a thermostat, in terms of providing the correct value of a transport quantity as well as in keeping the temperature constant, lie in nontrivial phenomena like phase transition dynamics.
+In a recent work \cite{roy2014}, we have demonstrated the usefulness of the NHT for the calculation of shear viscosity.
+In this paper we address this issue in a more general context.